 I’m a bit biased but this is the Best Pumpkin Pie Recipe and the ultimate Thanksgiving dessert in my opinion.
 I prefer it cold with homemade crust and without whipped cream on top.
-Cream lovers probably just gasped, but I’m pretty particular on this one.
+Whipped cream lovers probably just gasped, but I’m pretty particular on this one.
 I want to taste the pumpkin and the pumpkin only.
 But, I’m not opposed to creaminess, which is why I mix my whipped cream in the batter!
-I bet you didn’t see that coming.
 Welcome to the most creamiest, smoothest, delicious homemade pumpkin pie made from fresh fresh pumpkin!

 Next, take those extra pumpkins you aren’t using for decoration and make fresh pumpkin puree.
 Another key factor in the amazing taste of this pumpkin pie.
 Simply slice your pumpkins in half, scrape out all the seeds, and bake them for about 45 minutes.
 Scoop the soft baked flesh from the skins and puree.
 Whoa!!
 Yep, you have channeled your inner Martha Stewart.